Tony Tony Chopper: Popularity

 Chopper ranked in the top ten during the second through seventh popularity polls.
 Chopper was the fourth most popular character in the second, third, and fourth Japanese popularity polls.
 He was ranked the seventh most popular character in the fifth and sixth Japanese popularity poll.
 In the first worldwide popularity poll, Chopper was ranked the sixteenth most-favorite character.

-The denouement of Chopper’s introduction arc was rated the ninth most heartbreaking scene in One Piece, and Chopper was involved in half of the top ten most heartbreaking scenes in the manga: the Going Merry’s funeral, Robin saying she wants to live, the Straw Hats’ departure, the Going Merry rescuing the Straw Hats, and the aforementioned denouement, when Kureha fulfills Hiriluk's dying wish by making Drum “bloom” like a Sakura tree.
-Jamie Lee Curtis said Chopper was her favorite character and that she would like to play Kureha in the Netflix adaptation.
+The denouement of Chopper's introduction arc was rated the ninth most heartbreaking scene in One Piece, and Chopper was involved in half of the top ten most heartbreaking scenes in the manga: the Going Merry's funeral, Robin saying she wants to live, the Straw Hats' departure, the Going Merry rescuing the Straw Hats, and the aforementioned denouement, when Kureha fulfills Hiriluk's dying wish by making Drum "bloom" like a Sakura tree.
+Jamie Lee Curtis said Chopper was her favorite character and that she was interested in playing Kureha, Chopper's mentor, in the live-action adaptation, although she ultimately did not play the character due to scheduling conflicts.